MateusPersonalProjects/PortugueseManOfWarIC/README.md

 ## Contributing to PortugueseManOfWarIC

-To contribute to StreetFighter, follow these steps:
+To contribute to PortugueseManOfWarIC, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.